z3f1r0/z3f1r0.github.io/_posts/2023-01-11-memory-analysis-ransomware.md

 ### Q6.
 Can you identify what ransomware it is?
 (Do your research!)

-By now it's simple understand what kind of ransomware is it: **WannaCry**.
+By now it's simple to understand what kind of ransomware is it: **WannaCry**.

 ### Q7.
 What is the filename for the file with the ransomware public key that was used to encrypt the private key? (.eky extension)